Past Portsmouth Poet Laureates

 Mike Nelson

 Mike Nelson was the 11th Poet Laureate of Portsmouth from April 2017 to April 2019.
-Mike has been hanging around the poetry scene of Portsmouth and the Seacoast for almost twenty years.
-He’s published three books, most recently Another Forty Years.
-Mike is the host of Beat Night at Book & Bar and the founder of Tribe Poetry Project and Senile Monk Press.
+Mike has been hanging around the poetry scene of Portsmouth and the Seacoast for over twenty years.
+He’s published four books, most recently Divorced Dad’s Laundromat.
+Mike is the host of Beat Night at the Press Room and the founder of Hive Poetry Project and Bee Monk Press.
 He’s passionate about amplifying the creative voices in our community, especially those that struggle to be heard.

 Kate Leigh